-In 1499 João Fernandes Lavrador was licensed by the King of Manuel I of Portugal and together with Pêro de Barcelos they reached Greenland and sighted Labrador for the first time, which was granted and named after him.
-Nearly at the same time, between 1499 and 1502 the brothers Gaspar and Miguel Corte Real explored and named the coasts of Greenland, Labrador and also Newfoundland.
+In 1499 João Fernandes Lavrador was licensed by the King of Manuel I of Portugal.
+Together with Pêro de Barcelos, they reached Greenland and sighted Labrador for the first time, which was granted and named after him.
+Nearly at the same time, between 1499 and 1502, the brothers Gaspar and Miguel Corte Real explored and named the coasts of Greenland, Labrador, and also Newfoundland.

-It was soon understood that Columbus had not reached Asia, but rather found what was to Europeans a New World, which, in 1507 was named “America”.
+It was soon understood that Columbus had not reached Asia but found what was to Europeans a New World, which, in 1507, was named “America.”
 More and more Europeans began to make the voyage in search of a quicker route to Asia, land, and resources to claim for their home countries.

-After two failed attempts to reach East Asia by circumnavigating Siberia, Henry Hudson sailed west in 1609 sailing up the Hudson River on September 11, 1609, in search of a fabled connection to the Pacific via what was actually the Great Lakes.
+After two failed attempts to reach East Asia by circumnavigating Siberia, Henry Hudson sailed west in 1609, sailing up the Hudson River on September 11, 1609, in search of a fabled connection to the Pacific via what was the Great Lakes.

-Multiple expeditions were continued by various countries through England’s colonization of the Atlantic coast in the 17th century.
+Various countries continued multiple expeditions through England’s colonization of the Atlantic coast in the 17th century.
 After the foundation was laid for the United States of America, frontiersmen, trappers, and traders pushed westward.
 Beyond these men, numerous more followed, looking for fame and fortune in the vast West.

 Many of these explorers and frontiersmen were the first non-Indians to see the vast regions of the American West.
 Leaving civilization behind and following rivers, crossing great plains, and scaling mountains, these men paved the way for the many pioneers and fortune seekers who followed in their footsteps.

-The history of the fur trade is filled with stories of adventure, daring, and savage warfare.
-The competition was stiff in the fur trade and not only were they involved in hostilities with the Indians, upon whose land they trod, but also against each other, competing fur trade companies, and other countries who claimed the land upon which they did business.
+The fur trade history is filled with stories of adventure, daring, and savage warfare.
+The competition was stiff in the fur trade, and not only were they involved in hostilities with the Indians, upon whose land they trod, but also against each other, competing fur trade companies, and other countries who claimed the land upon which they did business.
 Their isolated lives in the wilderness also included extreme temperatures, blizzards, and battles with wild beasts, many tales of which can never be known.